Description of the Major:

-The History Department consists of 18 highly-trained PhDs who are authorities in specialized fields of historical study ranging across time, space and subject areas: from ancient Egyptian to Native American history, from the religion of the late Roman Empire to American military history, from medieval Italy to modern Korea, and from early America to the modern Middle East.
+The History Department consists of 18 highly-trained PhDs who are authorities in specialized fields of historical study ranging across time, space and subject areas: from Renaissance European to Native American history, from the religion of the late Roman Empire to American military history, from medieval Italy to modern Korea, and from early America to the modern Middle East.

-The History Department is home to a wide range of opportunities to promote student learning, including three Centers that focus upon key areas and disciplines.
+The History Department is home to a wide range of opportunities to promote learning, and we regularly train more than 200 majors and minors in historical methods.

 Beyond the Classroom:

 The study of history has long been an excellent preparation for leadership in many areas.
 Some of the most common careers chosen by history majors are government analyst, law, journalism, archivist, librarian, information specialist, museum educator, teacher, lobbyist, and management.